xplosionmind/quitsocialmedia.club/pages/Why.md

 ## Data

 Whether we want this or not, even by passively using Social Media, so by browsing around, whatcing videos and pictures or reading posts, we give Social Media platforms owners a huge amount of data about us and about what we like, for free.
-Such data, even if it's “deliberately” shared, is piled up day after day, month after month and year after year.
+Such data, even if it's “deliberately” shared, are piled up day after day, month after month and year after year.
 The result is scary… what all of this information about us is used for?
-The answer is [user profilation](#profilation).
+The answer is [user profilation](#profilation "Profilation").

 <br>
 <br>

 ## Profilation

 Probably this is one of the main reasons why people delete their social media accounts.
 The matter is very simple, too: our data is used to understand who we are.
 If the answer was limited to this, it could also be acceptable.
 In the end, if we want to use the internet, something about us is leaked some way or another.
-The problem is how our identity, our intrests, our fears, our desires, our hate are managed and what they're used for.
+The problem is how our identity, our intrests, our fears, our desires, our anger are managed and what they're used for.

 It's not a secret: our identity is sold to addvertisers to show (or better, flood our feed) with ads “of our interest”.
-This may be even good if it was used solely for marketing purposes, but, unfortunately, it's not: we may be (and probably we are) targeted by political ads, which don't aim to sell us something or make install some app, but their purpose is to condition our behavior and distort our view of the world, further enforcing the [bubble](#bubble) we are uncounsciously trapped in.
+This may be even good if it was used solely for marketing purposes, but, unfortunately, it's not: we may be (and probably we are) targeted by political ads, which don't aim to sell us something, but their purpose is to condition our behavior and distort our view of the world, further enforcing the [bubble](#bubble "Bubble") we are uncounsciously trapped in.

 <br>
 <br>